firstcontributions/first-contributions/gui-tool-tutorials/github-desktop-tutorial.md

 ## Fork this repository

 Fork this repo by clicking on the fork button on the top right of this page.
-This will create of copy of this repository in your account.
+This will create of copy of this repository in your account that you can conbribute it.

 ## Clone the repository